Exercise normal safety precautions in Estonia. Exercise common sense. Be alert to information on changes to local conditions.

 Schengen area.
 Monitor local media and information from transport providers for up-to-date information on entry and exit changes and delays.

 By law, pedestrians must wear reflectors at night.
-Failure to do so may attract a fine.
+You can be fined if you don't.
 Inexpensive reflectors are available at most supermarkets and small shops.

-Driving in Estonia can be dangerous due to local driving practices, poorly maintained roads and vehicles, and inadequate road lighting.
+Driving in Estonia can be dangerous due to snow, ice on roads and hazardous weather.

 Estonia has some road rules that Australian drivers may not be familiar with: